 The higher overdrive pitch will absorb approximately 300~600 additional engine RPM.
-Thus the boat will attain the same boat speed at lower RPM in the overdrive position.
+This produces increased thrust & power, higher boat speed, at the same RPM, or optionally can produce the same boat speed at a lower RPM.

 Ahead

 The propeller will operate in the standard forward setting when the blades open, due to the centrifugal force of the shaft when in gear.